bendalab/plottools/README.md

 # plottools

 Simplify creation of publication-quality figures.

 - `plotformat`: layout settings for a plot figure.
+- `axislabels`: annotate axis with label and unit.
 - `labelaxes`: mark panels with a label.
 - `insets`: insets made easy.
 - `scalebars`: labeled scale bars.
 - `significance`: indicating statsitical significance.

+See documentation in the modules for more infos.

 For all demos simply run
 ```